Cenotaph: Australia

 In Australia, Anzac Day commemorations are usually held at all of the nation's many war memorials, but not all of them are cenotaphs.
 Cenotaphs include the Hobart Cenotaph, the Sydney Cenotaph and the obelisk within the State War Memorial in Kings Park, Perth, Western Australia.

 New Zealand

-Anzac Day commemorations are usually held at local war memorials as in Australia.
+Anzac Day commemorations in New Zealand are also usually held at local war memorials.
 Cenotaphs include the Dunedin Cenotaph, the Wellington Cenotaph and the Auckland War Memorial Museum Cenotaph (a copy of the Whitehall Cenotaph).